Bealby/grandpas-pocket-watch-shop/TESTING.md

 - [Chrome DevTools - Console](https://developers.google.com/web/tools/chrome-devtools/)
   Throughout the Website building process, console errors were continually assessed and fixed accordingly.
-The deployed Website should have no concole errors.
+The deployed Website should have no console errors.

 ### Unit Tests